-1. Go to Configuration → Camera → Event → Motion Detection .
+1. Go to Configuration \rightarrow Camera \rightarrow Event \rightarrow Motion Detection .

-Figure 5-11 Motion Detection
+Figure 5-10 Motion Detection

-- 2. Select a camera. - 3.
-Turn on Enable. - 4.
+2. Select a camera.

+- 3. Turn on Enable. - 4.
 Set the motion detection area. - Click Draw Area or Clear to draw or clear areas.
 The first area is set as full screen by default. - Click Full Screen to set the motion detection area as full screen.
 You can drag on the preview window to draw motion detection areas. - 5.
 Adjust Sensitivity.
 Sensitivity allows you to calibrate how easily movement could trigger the alarm.
 A higher value results in the more readily to triggers motion detection. - 6.
 Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
-Only certain camera models support this function. - 7.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 8.
-Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 9.
-Click Apply.
+Only certain camera models support this function.